-Transaction Acquired in November 2004 by Bain Capital.
-Rossy family and management retained approximately 20% of the equity posttransaction conversion of former Rossy stores in Dollarama stores.
-A majority position was sold to Bain Capital in order to pursue an aggressive growth and development plan.

-Thesis The company was founded in 1992 following a progressive openings, real estate optimization, improvement of IT management,
+- Transaction Acquired in November 2004 by Bain Capital.
+Rossy family and management retained approximately 20% of the equity post-transaction - ThesisThe company was founded in 1992 following a progressive conversion of former Rossy stores in Dollarama stores.
+A majority position was sold to Bain Capital in order to pursue an aggressive growth and development plan. - Value-addDevelopment of a focused business model, aggressive store openings, real estate optimization, improvement of IT management, \$1+ concept/growth of in-store SKUs